List of NCAA Division I women's basketball career scoring leaders

-The only player on this list to be enshrined in the Naismith Memorial Basketball Hall of Fame is Cheryl Miller.
+The only player on this list to be enshrined in the Naismith Memorial Basketball Hall of Fame is Cheryl Miller; Maya Moore will officially enter the Hall on September 6, 2025.

-Only two players among the top 25 played basketball in more than four seasons.
+Five players among the top 25 played basketball in more than four seasons.
 Rachel Banham of Minnesota tore her ACL 10 games into her senior season of 2014–15.
 She qualified for a medical hardship waiver, popularly known as a "medical redshirt", that allowed her to compete in a fifth season.
-Ashley Joens of Iowa State benefited from a blanket NCAA waiver that did not count the 2020–21 season, heavily impacted by COVID-19, against the athletic eligibility of any basketball player.
-Only one player among the top 25 played at more than one school, namely Alysha Clark, who played two seasons at Belmont before transferring to Middle Tennessee.
+Dyaisha Fair of Buffalo and Syracuse, Ashley Joens of Iowa State, Katelyn Young of Murray State, and Kyla McMakin of Longwood and Saint Louis benefited from a blanket NCAA waiver that did not count the 2020–21 season, which was impacted by COVID-19, against the athletic eligibility of any basketball player.
+Two players among the top 25 played at more than one school: Fair, who played the first three seasons of her career at Buffalo before transferring to Syracuse for her final two seasons of eligibility, and McMakin, who played three seasons at Longwood before transferring to Saint Louis.